“My Father’s Cellar,” by John Seabrook. The New Yorker, 1/23/2017. (NYer article titles often differ slightly in the digital and print editions.)

 John Seabrook describes the 50,000 acre Seabrook Farms as a feudal empire resembling, to some, the grand estates of Great Britain—all right there in rural South Jersey, rarely noticed by summer travelers heading to the shore resorts.

 I am only familiar with the Japanese-American community.
 When I first began dating my Japanese-American wife about 1960, it was thriving.
-Her parents continued to live there even after our children were born, and we often visited there.
+Her parents continued to live in Seabrook even after our children were born, and we often visited there.
 The community had many activities based on Japanese culture.
-(My in-laws were devout Christians and would not attend Buddhist activities.)
+(Many of the cultural activities were organized by the Buddhists.
+My in-laws were devout Christians and would not attend those.)
 But as the children grew up and became educated, the factory work in the freezing plant was not appealing and they scattered to better jobs across the country.
 Many returned to the West Coast where they still had roots.
 Now, the houses originally built by Seabrook Farms for those immigrant groups are Section 8 housing for the poor.

 The Seabrook Farms brand was well-known locally, but they could not compete with national brands, and eventually ended operations.